CodeHub-UGA/Concepts/Data-Science/Learn.md

 Linear Regression is most commonly used when analyzing datasets to find the relationship between variables.
 * [Simple Linear Regression](https://online.stat.psu.edu/stat462/node/91/) : Basic explanation of how simple linear regression works
 * [Multiple Linear Regression](https://online.stat.psu.edu/stat462/node/131/) : Linear regression with more than one predictor variable.
+* [Variable Transformation](https://online.stat.psu.edu/stat462/node/85/) : Sometimes, your data will not be perfectly linear or may have unequal variance, this article series explains when and how to transform your model into a linear one.
+* [Variable Transformation Video](https://www.youtube.com/watch?v=HIcqQhn3vSM) : This video explains how to use residual plot analysis to decide when to transform your predictor variables.
 * [Matrix Linear Regression](https://online.stat.psu.edu/stat462/node/132/) : If you have a background in matrices or want to learn more in-depth, this is a more rigorous definitions of linear regression based on matrix principles.

 ## Using Software